SFrijters/nixos-logwatch/README.md

   * `randomizedDelaySec`: Randomized delay on top of the `startAt` time(s).
 Defaults to `"0m"`.

 * Logwatch options:
+  * `mailer`: Which mailer command to use.
+Defaults to using postfix.
   * `archives`: Use archived log files too.
 Defaults to `true`.
   * `mailto`: Recipient of the reports.
 Defaults to `"root"`.
   * `mailfrom`: Name of the sender of the reports.
 Defaults to `"Logwatch"`.